awsdocs/aws-kms-developer-guide/doc_source/pqtls.md

 ## Learn more about post\-quantum TLS in AWS KMS<a name="pqtls-see-also"></a>

 For more information about using hybrid post\-quantum TLS in AWS KMS, see the following resources\.
++ For information about Amazon's post\-quantum outlook, see [Preparing today for a post\-quantum cryptographic future](https://www.amazon.science/blog/preparing-today-for-a-post-quantum-cryptographic-future) in the Amazon Science blog\.
 + For information about using hybrid post\-quantum TLS cipher suites with AWS KMS, including performance data, see [How to tune TLS for hybrid post\-quantum cryptography with Kyber](http://aws.amazon.com/blogs/security/how-to-tune-tls-for-hybrid-post-quantum-cryptography-with-kyber/)\.
 + For technical information about using hybrid post\-quantum key exchange in TLS, see [Hybrid Post\-Quantum Key Encapsulation Methods \(PQ KEM\) for Transport Layer Security 1\.2 \(TLS\)](https://tools.ietf.org/html/draft-campagna-tls-bike-sike-hybrid-01)\.
 + For information about s2n\-tls, see [Introducing s2n\-tls, a New Open Source TLS Implementation](http://aws.amazon.com/blogs/security/introducing-s2n-a-new-open-source-tls-implementation/) and [Using s2n\-tls](https://github.com/aws/s2n-tls/blob/main/docs/USAGE-GUIDE.md)\.